 ZCA Whitening

 The term "ZCA" has been introduced in Bell and Sejnowski (1997), Edges are the 'Independent Components' of Natural Scenes, in the context of independent component analysis, and stands for "zero-phase component analysis".
 For image processing, when applied to a bunch of natural images (pixels as features, each image as a data point), ZCA transforms the data to reduce correlation between features.
 Unlike PCA reducing the dimensionality of data, ZCA results in whitened data that is as close as possible to the original data (in the least squares sense).
 Due to these properties of ZCA Whitening, we used it to preprocess our data to improve the efficiency of our algorithms.

+Sample Images After ZCA Whitening: